fuzzymfx/fuzzymfx.github.io/content/posts/c++.md

 tag: "tech"
 ---

+Before starting with this, I wanted to ensure that if at any point you feel that you're not able to undetstand or grasp what is written in this page, that is **totally understandable**.
+These concepts are better understood when practiced, not theoretically.
+So, if you're not able to understand something, don't worry, we'll be coding using these in the next few days, and you'll get a hang of it.

 #### C++

 You can use any IDE (playgrounds to experiment with your code in your machine), or any online compiler (online playground) you're comfortable with.
 I'd recommend using [Repl.it](https://repl.it) for the time being.
 It's free, and you can run your code without any hassle.